lsprangers/lsprangers.github.io/docs/transformer_and_llm/EMBEDDINGS.md

 - Distributed search tree for hierarchically organizing the embedding space.
 Each level of this tree is a clustering of the nodes at the next level down, where the final leaf-level is a clustering of our candidate embedding vectors
 - Asymmetric hashing (AH) for fast dot product approximation algorithm used to score similarity between a query vector and the search tree nodes

-These architectures also allow us to address cold start problems since we can put through user features or generic default features to pull popular candidates
+These architectures also allow us to address cold start problems since you can put through user features or generic default features to pull popular candidates

 ### Multimodal Retrieval
 Multimodal retrieval can be viewed as a specific implementation of [Two Tower](#two-tower-architecture), where towers have different modalities - one may be a text query, and the candidates may be audio tracks

-We can also use [Fusion](#introduction-to-fusion) in our towers here so that whether it's a text or audio input we can use it and compare to image candidates for ANN lookup
+you can also use [Fusion](#introduction-to-fusion) in our towers here so that whether it's a text or audio input you can use it and compare to image candidates for ANN lookup

 #### Image2Text
 This model focuses on image captioning or overall providing descriptive text for given images